arian2528/dealerinspite-php-code-challenge/README.md

 Provide either a database schema file or a programmatic way of creating your database / tables.

 The completed work is available in a public git repository for us to checkout and review.

+## Configuration required

+Use env.example for the env file.
+It's required for setting the contact email as en env variable.
+Also thre the database is setup to be sqlite

+Please create a sqlite database on /database folder and named it database.sqlite